tejas615/ZCoder/README.md

 ## Usage

 - Register or log in to create and customize your developer profile.
-- Interact with public problems through likes, comments, and ratings.
+- Explore public coding problems categorized by ratings to enhance and personalize your learning journey.
 - Follow upcoming contests listed in your personal calendar.